-Permittee shall purchase GGS credits from a CDFW-approved mitigation or conservation bank prior to initiating Covered Activities, or no later than 24 months from the issuance of this ITP if Security is provided pursuant to Condition of Approval 10 below.
+Permittee shall purchase GGS credits from a CDFW-approved mitigation or conservation bank prior to initiating Covered Activities, or no later than December 15, 2024, if Security is provided pursuant to Condition of Approval 10 below.
 The number of credits and specific mitigation or conservation bank shall be approved by CDFW in advance of any credit purchase.